-Is your Mercedes-Benz engine have a squealing sound, A/C, and power steering not working correctly?
+Is your Mercedes-Benz engine’s squealing sound, A/C, and power steering not working correctly?
 Learn how to fix the problem by replacing the serpentine belt of your Mercedes-Benz.

 This guide provides instructions on changing the serpentine belt on most diesel Mercedes-Benz vehicles, including E-Class, C-Class, CLK-Class, ML, GL, R-Class, and Sprinter equipped with the 3.0 diesel engine, OM642.
 Generally applicable to models that end with 320 CDI or 350 BlueTec.
 Replacing the serpentine belt on a Mercedes Benz 3.0L diesel engine is relativity easy and takes about an hour.